 One of a kind bracelets made out of Melissa Etheridge’s recycled/played GOLD colored guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
 Bangles range from 2 1/2 ” – 3 1/4″ diameter.
 Once you place your order, you will receive an email asking for your wrist and hand measurements.
-It will take 6-8 weeks to complete your order.
+Due to the high demand of the StringsforaCURE® jewelry, orders take approximately 6-8 weeks to complete.
 These are hand made and will vary slightly and string thickness varies.

 Artist Release Form: